 Members of the Club lead all of our walks and volunteer organisers for Sunday Walks and Wednesday Walks ensure that leaders are available and in place in order that there is a full and varied walking programme for members to enjoy throughout the year.
 Leaders will themselves choose the area in which they wish to take the group.
 They research and plan the walk prior to submitting it to the relevant organiser for inclusion in the forward walks programme.
 As in all areas of leading walks, help with selecting a suitable area is always available to new leaders who would like some assistance.Members will often share leading duties, so that two or even three people will jointly organise and lead the walk.
 Most walks will also involve ‘back markers’ to ensure that the group keeps together, therefore having two people involved from the outset can be very useful.
 Once the walk leader has checked and is satisfied with their route they will submit the walk details, including a brief description, to the Programme Secretary for inclusion in the monthly programme which is then circulated to all members and posted in the Members Area of this site.

-The Club has a significant number of very experienced leaders who are happy to train and mentor those members who wish to acquire new skills in the use of map and compass and in leading groups.
+The Club has a significant number of very experienced leaders who are happy to help and assist those members who wish to acquire new skills in the use of map and compass and in leading groups.
 Members are encouraged to lead walks but it can be quite a daunting prospect leading a walk for the first time.
 However there is always plenty of assistance available to those who are new to the task and would like some support.
 Many members enjoy the experience of leading and often there will be over 50 different leaders of walks in a given year.
 It can be very satisfying knowing that you have provided an enjoyable day out in the countryside for your fellow Club members.
 Please visit the walks and membership sections of this site to see how you can become involved.

 Transport to and back from walks is provided in member’s cars and this service is offered free of charge although we do ask that passengers pay the drivers an appropriate voluntary contribution to the cost.
 This contribution differs according to where the walk is taking place and the suggested contribution for each walk is detailed in the Monthly Programme of walks and is also applicable to those taking part in a Taster Walk.
 Whilst transport cannot always be guaranteed, it is seldom found that there is insufficient transport available.